-HPS 6633 HEALTH PROMOTION THEORY I: INDIVIDUALS AND SMALL GROUPS Prerequisites: Admission to doctoral program or completed HPS 5354 and departmental approval.
+Prerequisites: Admission to doctoral program or completed HPS 5453 and departmental approval.
 Introduces students to advanced theory regarding strategies and concepts of health behavior, health behavior changes and health outcomes of individuals and small groups.
 A comprehensive understanding of the theoretical foundations of health promotion sciences and the capacity to evaluate and utilize theory in the development of health promotion strategies and interventions is stressed.
 Addresses history and the scientific foundations of health promotions.

-HPS 6643 HEALTH PROMOTION THEORY II: GROUPS, ORGANIZATIONS, COMMUNITY, AND POLICY examination of major theoretical concepts, discussion of similarities and differences, and their application.
+HPS 6643 HEALTH PROMOTION THEORY II: GROUPS, ORGANIZATIONS, COMMUNITY, AND POLICY

 Prerequisites: Admission to doctoral program or completed HPS 5453 and departmental approval.
 Introduce students to the major theories of health behavior and behavior change at group, organizational, community, and policy levels.
-Emphasis is on the
+Emphasis is on the examination of major theoretical concepts, discussion of similarities and differences, and their application.